Jan 9 • 1HR 40M

 Lars Doucet - 01:02:11:

-Right.
-It's like, it's like, I mean, it's more complicated than this.
-But if there's any vacant lots in the area, and they're selling for anything, yeah, there's still land rent in that in that property.
+It's more complicated than this but if there's any vacant lots in the area, and they're selling for anything, there's still land rent in that property.

 Dwarkesh Patel - 01:02:21:

 Gotcha.
-But so this is not something you would be able to figure out day one.
-You would have to like over a course of years of fudging the numbers
+But this is not something you would be able to figure out on day one.
+You would know over the course of years of fudging the numbers.

 Lars Doucet - 01:02:26: